Introduction

 Everybody Encapsulates “GUI-Ready” Data in a Class

-If you want to have a single method like Model.getCustomerData() that returns a value that can be used by the Controller or the View, then that return value has to be a class that encapsulates “GUI-Ready” data.
+To get around this issue, composition is used, and the presentation-ready data is placed into its own class which is then a single field in the Model or ViewModel.
+If you want to have a single method like Model.getCustomerData() that returns a value that can be used by the Controller or the View, then that return value has to be a class that encapsulates presentation-ready data.
 And that class, for all intents and purposes, is a “Presentation Model”.

 What this means, as a practical matter, is that virtually every implementation of these frameworks has 4 components: A Model, a View, one of Controller, Presenter or ViewModel, and a Presentation Model.